lablup/raftify/binding/python/README.md

 ### Define your application Raft FSM

-Only 3 methods need to be implemented for the Store.
+Essentially, the following three methods need to be implemented for the `Store`.

+And similarly to `LogEntry`, you need to implement `encode` and `decode`.

 - `apply`: applies a commited entry to the store.
 - `snapshot`: returns snapshot data for the store.